kawanofer/Mean-Stack_Crud-Client/README.md

 * Using prompt terminal, install all node modules.
 > npm install

-* Create your mongoDB account at mongolab.com or install in or computer.
+* Create your mongoDB account at mongolab.com or install it.

 * Configure your mongoDB account /config/config.json (username and password);